eriksank/blog/software-engineering/mobile-first.md

 - **Model:** your server-side application that responds to requests by the view.

-An example of an MVC situation in a website:
+An example of an MVC situation in a web situation:

 - **Controller:** the Windows start button